eclipse-kura/kura/docs/gateway-configuration/cellular-configuration.md

 - **Network Technology**: describes the network technology used by this modem.
     - HSDPA
     - EVDO
+    - EDGE

+- **Connection Type**: specifies the type of connection to the modem.

 - **Modem Identifier**: provides a unique name for this modem.